Highway to Paradise— Alberta’s Forestry Trunk Road

 If a long hazardous hike does not suit you then the headwaters of both Ram rivers and their tributaries are absolutely stuffed with fine fish and are very easily accessed.

 I caught well over a hundred fish on a single dry Humpy(my only 100 fish fly) in one session on the south Ram yet never wandered more than 2 km. from the highway.

 Perhaps, the most spectacular river to fish in the whole of Alberta is the Bighorn.
-You can park at the side of the David Thompson highway and gradually work upstream into an increasingly deeper, spectacular canyon until you feel totally enclosed and are within in the very bowels of the earth.
+You can park at the side of the David Thompson Highway and gradually work upstream into an increasingly deeper, spectacular canyon until you feel totally enclosed and are within the very bowels of the earth.